Removals Luxembourg

 1. Documents and Bureaucracy

-- Residence permit: If you are not an EU citizen, you will need to apply for a residence permit.
-Consult the website Guichet.lu for detailed procedures.
+- Residence Permit: If you are not an EU citizen, you will need to apply for a residence permit.
+Consult the Guichet.lu website for detailed procedures.

-- Registration with the municipality: Within a few days of arrival, you will need to register with your municipality of residence in Luxembourg.
+- Registration with the Municipality: Within a few days of arrival, you will need to register with your municipality of residence in Luxembourg.

 2. Finding a Home

-- Real estate agencies: If you prefer professional support, you can contact local real estate agencies.
+- Real Estate Agencies: If you prefer professional support, you can contact local real estate agencies.

-- Rental agreement: Read the rental agreement carefully before signing it, paying attention to clauses on security deposit, duration, and notice period.
+- Rental Agreement: Read the rental agreement carefully before signing it, paying attention to clauses on security deposit, duration, and notice period.

 3. Choosing a Moving Company (Crucial!)